profsmith89/ctps/_sources/chap17.md

 ## Your sister's data

 Let's assume that your sister lives in Ames, Iowa.
 In 2011, Dean De Cock published a data set describing the housing sales in this area from 2006 to 2010.[^fn1] He published it for use in undergraduate regression courses, and it has since become a popular data set for learning about ML.
-We'll grab a copy of this data set from the online platform [kaggle.com](https://www.kaggle.com), where you can join a community of ML enthusiasts and peruse a repository of community-published data sets and ML models.
+We'll grab a copy of this data set from the online platform kaggle.com, where you can join a community of ML enthusiasts and peruse a repository of community-published data sets and ML models.[^fn2]

 The Ames-Iowa-Housing data is one large CSV file.
 Recall that a CSV is a text file that contains row after row of comma-separated values.
 It is tabular data that you could read into a spreadsheet application, but let's practice our Python and write a small script (`head.py`) to look at the first five rows of this data set.